-

 Certified Model Builders and Solution Architects

-While we work on these enhancements, all existing certifications for Certified Model Builders and Solution Architects will remain valid until the new certification program is officially announced in Spring 2025.
+While we work on these enhancements, all existing certifications for Certified Model Builders and Solution Architects will remain valid through 2025.

 Certified Master Anaplanners